Meight/Project-Euler/README.md

 ## Work in progress

 I'm currently working on problems 10 and 11.

 F# for problem 7 is bugged; looks like the primality test lets a few non-primal numbers through at some point (10,001th is only off by about 50 prime numbers).
+Currently investigating.

 # Upcoming